wallabag/wallabag/docs/en/user/upgrade.rst

 Explanations about database migrations
 """"""""""""""""""""""""""""""""""""""

+During the update, we execute database migrations.

 All the database migrations are stored in ``app/DoctrineMigrations``.
 You can execute each migration individually:
 ``bin/console doctrine:migrations:migrate 20161001072726 --env=prod``.

-Here are the migrations for 2.1.x to 2.2.0 release:
+Here is the migrations list for 2.1.x to 2.2.0 release:

-* ``20161001072726``: added foreign keys for for account resetting
+* ``20161001072726``: added foreign keys for account resetting
 * ``20161022134138``: converted database to ``utf8mb4`` encoding (for MySQL only)
 * ``20161024212538``: added ``user_id`` column on ``oauth2_clients`` to prevent users to delete API clients from other users
 * ``20161031132655``: added the internal setting to enable/disable downloading pictures